NotBrianZach/fortressofdoors/README.md

 A Bridge to Nowhere: Stretching endlessly over an abyss, with no visible destination but the promise of something just out of reach.

-An Ocean of Unspoken Words: Depths filled with the weight of thoughts never expressed, where silence echoes louder than any sound, symbolizing the immense void of what is left unsaid.

 A Mirror That Sees You First: A reflection that forms before you stand before it, suggesting identity shaped by external forces or a reality independent of perception.

 A Spiral Without a Center: An endless curve that turns inward forever, yet reveals no core, representing the search for meaning in an existence that defies resolution.